isomerpages/moe-bukitviewsec/_our-curriculum/Home Based Learning.md

 *   The teacher does not have full control of the learning environment and is unable to intervene spontaneously during the learning process.
 *   Students’ learning cannot be monitored and evaluated onsite.

+**Home-Based Learning Timetable**

+The timetable will be class based to ensure lessons are customised and will be **sent to all parents through Parents Gateway**.

+**To view lesson details of each subject, please click on the links below.**